KostasValeckas/PyLongslit/_sources/getting_started.rst.txt

 `GQ1218+0832 (from OSIRIS - Gran Telescopio Canarias) (ZIP) <https://downgit.github.io/#/home?url=https://github.com/KostasValeckas/PyLongslit_dev/tree/main/GQ1218%2B0832>`_

-To complete the tutorial, you will also need to use some complimentary files that can be `downloaded here (ZIP) <https://downgit.github.io/#/home?url=https://github.com/KostasValeckas/PyLongslit_dev/tree/main/database>`_.
+To complete the tutorial, you will also need to use some complementary files that can be `downloaded here (ZIP) <https://downgit.github.io/#/home?url=https://github.com/KostasValeckas/PyLongslit_dev/tree/main/database>`_.

-**Using git (if you are not familiar with git, just download the ZIP from link above):**
+**Using git (if you are not familiar with git, just download the ZIP from the link above):**

-You can download the entire tutorial and developtment repository using git.
+You can download the entire tutorial and development repository using git.

 SSH (recommended if you plan on developing)...